-- A. The employees of the Boulder Fire Department, by a majority, have selected Local #900 as their Bargaining Agent. - B. The City hereby recognizes Local #900 as the exclusive Bargaining Agent on behalf of all fire fighting personnel up to and including the rank of Fire Captain with respect to wages, hours of work, fringe benefits, and grievance procedure. - C. Union officials or representatives and pension board members shall be granted time away from their assigned duty station, with prior approval of the Fire Chief or his/her designate, in order to conduct Union or pension board business.
+- 1 - A. The employees of the Boulder Fire Department, by a majority, have selected Local #900 as their Bargaining Agent. - B. The City hereby recognizes Local #900 as the exclusive Bargaining Agent on behalf of all fire fighting personnel up to and including the rank of Fire Captain with respect to wages, hours of work, fringe benefits, and grievance procedure. - C. Union officials or representatives and pension board members shall be granted time away from their assigned duty station, with prior approval of the Fire Chief or their designee, in order to conduct Union or pension board business. - D. When IAFF elects new members to its leadership, the union will formally notify Human Resources via memo or e-mail.
+The notification shall include the date of the change and the employee names and positions. - E. The Human Resources Department will maintain current versions of all final approved and signed contracts, letters of agreement, and other official documents which impact this agreement in a location accessible to all city employees.
+On the first workday of each quarter, Human Resources will provide a summary to IAFF of any contract materials posted during the prior quarter.
+Any IAFF inquiries related to the posting or need for posting of official contract documents shall be sent to Human Resources.